About early signs of autism

 If young children are autistic, they might:

-- be sensitive to the environment – for example, they might be more easily upset by noise or bright lights than other children
+- be sensitive to the environment – for example, they might be more easily upset by loud noises or bright lights than other children

-- like their environment to stay the same – for example, they’ll eat only foods with certain textures or colours, or they’ll want to wear the same clothes each day
+- like their environment to stay the same – for example, they might eat only foods with certain textures or colours, or they might want to wear the same clothes each day

 - enjoy seeking out sensations – for example, they might rub objects on their lips or faces, or smell objects.

-If you’d like to check your child’s behaviour and development for early signs of autism, you can download ASDetect – a free, evidence-based app developed by La Trobe University and suitable for use with children aged 11-30 months.
+If you’d like to check your child’s behaviour and development for early signs of autism, you can download ASDetect.
+This free, evidence-based app is developed by La Trobe University and suitable for use with children aged 11-30 months.